 What is Instructional Design?

 A wide range of online courses are offered as a part of UTEP Connect at the undergraduate and graduate levels.
 These online courses are web-based with no face-to-face contact between students and faculty.
-Instructional Design (ID) is the process of analyzing and developing a successful educational experience that maximizes how students, faculty and content interact with each other in an online course.
+Instructional Design (ID) is the process of analyzing and developing a successful educational experience that maximizes how students, faculty, and content interact with each other in an online course.

 Our CID team is focused on providing research-based best practices in instructional design and development as well as instructional technology solutions that can help faculty members and instructors maximize their students’ learning experience.
-We generally use a 16 to 20-week timeline to work on new courses.
+We generally use a 16 to a 20-week timeline to work on new courses.

 Our instructional designers are available to consult with faculty and staff and ensure that